Roll20/roll20-character-sheets/Open Legend Basic by Great Moustache/ReadMe.md

 ### 1.7.1 on 2016 December 15th
 * Modified power level to have a min and max value to input
 	- Success message in chat output based on min value, but tells you for both.
+* Mozilla Firefox UI issues should now be resolved.

 ### 1.7.0 on 2016 December 13th
 * Added another actions section